spack/spack/lib/spack/docs/getting_started.rst

 Python 3 can be downloaded and installed from the Windows Store, and will be automatically added to your ``PATH`` in this case.

-Additionally, the python module ``pywin32`` is required but not always installed from the Windows Store.
+Additionally, the python module ``pywin32`` and ``clingo`` are required but not always installed from the Windows Store.

 To get this module you may run the following from a PowerShell or CMD terminal.

 .. code-block:: python
-  python.exe -m pip install --upgrade pip python.exe -m pip install pywin32
+  python.exe -m pip install --upgrade pip python.exe -m pip install pywin32 python.exe -m pip install clingo

 .. note::
    Spack currently supports Python versions later than 3.2 inclusive.